 Vinegar (for stainless steel)

 - Make sure your toaster is unplugged and completely cooled before you begin your cleaning process.
-Since cleaning your toaster can be a crumby business, work over the sink, trash can, or a newspaper-covered table.
+Because cleaning your toaster can be a crumby business, work over the sink, trash can, or a newspaper-covered table.

 - Pop out your crumb tray and shake off all of the loose crumbs.
 Most toasters have a removable tray at the bottom where the majority of the crumbs live.
 The removal of these trays is super helpful for the cleaning process.
 If your toaster doesn't have a removable tray, you can still opt for the old-fashioned method of turning your toaster upside down and gently shaking it.
 (In fact, even though my toaster has those trays, I still turned it upside down for a gentle shaking and it helped to dislodge some additional crumbs.)

-- If your tray is still crusted with crumbs wash it with warm soapy water until clean.
+- If your tray is still crusted with crumbs, wash it with warm soapy water until clean.
 Make sure to dry it well before reassembling.

 - Use a small pastry or basting brush to get into the hard-to-reach corners.
 It works.